jsvine/virtualenv-recipes/README.md

 ./install-all.sh [optional-prefix]
 ```

-If you supply a prefix of, e.g., "x-", your envs will be named "x-data-analysis", "x-databases", et cetera.
+If you supply a prefix of, e.g., `x-`, your envs will be named `x-data-analysis`, `x-databases`, et cetera.